buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create a glowing dart of magical force.
 The dart strikes a creature within range that you can see, chosen by you.
 A dart inflicts 1d4 + 1 force damage to its target, and you can direct them to hit one or more creatures.

-The damage increases by 1 every two times you've taken Magic Adept, up to a maximum of 4 increases.
+The damage increases by 1 every two times you' \*\*ve taken Magic Adept, up to a maximum of 4 increases.

 Launching one or more darts already summoned costs 1 Action.